-Self inductance is the ration between the induced Electro Motive Force (EMF) across a coil to the rate of change of current through this coil.
-Self inductance is related term to self induction phenomenon.
-Because of self induction self inductance generates.
-Self-inductance or Co-efficient of Self-induction is denoted as L. Its unit is Henry (H).
-First we have to know what self induction is.
-Self induction is the phenomenon by which in a coil a change in electric current produces an induced Electro Motive Force across this coil itself.
-This induced Electro Motive Force (ε) across this coil is proportional to the current changing rate.
-The higher the rate of change in current, the higher the value of EMF.
+Self-inductance is the ration between the induced electromotive force (EMF) across a coil to the rate of change of current through this coil.
+Self-inductance is related term to self induction phenomenon because self-induction generates self-inductance.
+We denote self-inductance or Co-efficient of with English letter L. Its unit is Henry (H).
+First, we have to know what self-induction is.
+Self-induction is the phenomenon by which in a coil, the change in electric current produces an induced electromotive force across this coil itself.
+This induced electromotive force (E) across this coil is proportional to the current changing rate.
+The higher the rate of change in current causes higher value of emf.

 We can write that, But the actual equation is

 Why there is Minus (-) sign?
 According to Lenz’s Law, this induced emf across this coil is always opposite to the direction of the rate of change of current.
 When the current (i) flows through a coil some electric flux produces inside the coil.
 At that moment of self-induction phenomenon, the induced emf generates to oppose this rate of change of current in that coil.
 So their values are same but sign differs.